Yaya Touré

 Gnégnéri Yaya Touré (born 13 May 1983) is an Ivorian professional football coach and former player who played as a midfielder.
-He is an academy coach at Premier League club Tottenham Hotspur.
+He is currently an assistant coach for the Saudi Arabia national team.

 Touré aspired to be a striker during his youth and has played centre-back, including for Barcelona in the 2009 UEFA Champions League final.
-However, he has spent the majority of his career as a box-to-box midfielder for club and country, where he has been regarded as one of the world's best players in his position.
+However, he spent the majority of his career as a box-to-box midfielder for club and country, where he has been regarded as one of the world's best players in his position.
 One of the greatest African players of all time, Touré was voted African Footballer of the Year for 2011, 2012, 2013 and 2014.

 Touré began his playing career at Ivorian club ASEC Mimosas, where he made his debut at age 18.
 His performances attracted attention from Europe.
 He had stints with Beveren, Metalurh Donetsk, Olympiacos and Monaco before moving to Barcelona in 2007.
 He played over 100 matches for the club and was part of the historic Barcelona team that won six trophies in a calendar year, in 2009.
 In 2010, Touré moved to Premier League club Manchester City, where he scored a number of key goals, most notably the only goals in the 2011 FA Cup semi-final and final.
 He also helped City earn their first league title in 44 years.

 Touré earned 100 caps for the Ivory Coast from 2004 to 2015, representing the nation at the 2006, 2010 and 2014 FIFA World Cup tournaments.
 He also represented them in six Africa Cup of Nations in 2006, 2008, 2010, 2012, 2013 and 2015, helping them finish runner-up in 2006 and 2012, while captaining them to victory in 2015.
-He is the younger brother of fellow footballer Kolo Touré, who was his teammate at Manchester City and for the national team.
+He is the younger brother of fellow former footballer Kolo Touré who was his teammate at Manchester City and the national team.

 Club career

 Early career

 Touré was born in Bouaké.
 He joined the ASEC Mimosas youth academy in 1996 on the recommendation of his long-time mentor Patrick van Reijendam.
 A prominent figure in the ASEC academy was Jean-Marc Guillou.
 In 2001, Guillou invested heavily in a Belgian club, Beveren, with the aim of using the team to showcase Ivorian players in a European league.
 Touré moved to Beveren in 2001, one of many ASEC players to do so in this period.
 By 2003, he was one of 14 Ivorians in the Beveren squad.

 In the summer of 2003, Touré had a trial with Arsenal.
 He started a pre-season friendly against Barnet on 19 July which finished a 0–0 draw.
 The BBC Sport website said that Touré "blotted his copy book by missing Arsenal's clearest chance of the game, heading a cross from Quincy Owusu-Abeyie wide."
 Wenger was still keen to sign the then 20-year-old but Touré had difficulties in receiving a work permit.
-Ultimately, Touré grew impatient and opted to sign for Ukrainian club Metalurh Donetsk in December 2003, where he spent one-and-a-half years.
+Ultimately, Touré grew impatient and opted to sign for Ukrainian club Metalurh Donetsk in December 2003, where he spent one and a half years.